skimicrobe/OmicsBridge/README.md

 ##
 #### 1. Feature Selection on omics data
 You need to determine the significant features for each input data (meta-omics data or processed omics data) using Kruskal Wallis test among independent groups.
 The significant features are determined using two levels of p-values (0.01 and 0.05).
-The following script is used to conduct this step.
+The following script is example script to conduct this step.

 ```
 Rscript step1_featureSelection.R